Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Truly unlimited contacts and users on free plan

-- Exceptional UI — it's the easiest CRM to onboard new team members onto
+- Excellent UI — easiest to onboard new team members

 - Massive integration ecosystem